This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I earn from qualifying purchases.

 Corrupt or Colourful?

 Bali has always been known for its unique police and security.
-Take it as you will, but the book Hotel K which talks about life in the famous Bali prison is full of (factual?) stories that will turn any head.
+Take it as you will, but the book Hotel K, which talks about life in the famous Bali prison, is full of (factual?) stories that will turn any head.

-Dogs on beach, or dogs under sand?
+Dogs on the beach or dogs under the sand?

-There are some great charities such as BAWA and BARC who work extensively to educate, cure and sterilise the animals to protect them from a terrible fate but it is something that many tourists will never know.
-The ex-pat community are however fighting our cause, holding vaccination days in far away villages and helping the locals understand how to keep their communities safe and clean.
+There are some great charities such as BAWA and BARC, who work extensively to educate, cure and sterilise the animals to protect them from a terrible fate but it is something that many tourists will never know.
+The ex-pat community are.
+However, fighting our cause, holding vaccination days in far away villages and helping the locals understand how to keep their communities safe and clean.
 Something else you might not know is due to Bali’s strict import laws, Bali Dogs are one of the purest breeds left in the world.

-But no animals life should end at the barrel of a gun (sign the petition).
+But no animal’s life should end at the barrel of a gun (sign the petition).
 Nor do I feel I want to support that as a tourist.

 Drugs for Death?